(Master Sheo Pershad ji (Masterji) – Rai Bahadur Lala. Sheo Pershadji))

-(Group Photograph of Rai Bahadur Lala.
-Sheo Pershad seated in the centre in front row in black achkan with white turban & holding a ceremonial sword at Delhi Darbar in 1911)
+(Group Photograph of Master Sheo Pershad ji(Masterji) –Rai Bahadur Lala.
+Sheo Pershad ji seated in the centre front row wearing achkan and turban at Delhi Darbar in 1911)

-Rai Bahadur Lala.
-Sheo (also spelled in English as Shiv , Sew) Pershad ji respectably called “Masterji” by one & all was born in 1833 in Lahore.
+Master Sheo Pershad ji also known as Rai Bahadur Lala.
+Sheo Pershad ji (Sheo also spelled in English as Shiv, Shaw, Sew), respectably called “Masterji” (refers to Teacher/Guruji) by one & all was born in 1833 in Lahore.
 Masterji was a self-made hardworking person, in his early teens along with his studies helped his father in the running of his small Cloth Merchant Shop in Lahore which was running in losses.
+Masterji had a strong physique (over 6 feet tall with broad forehead & shoulders with photogenic memory) with extraordinary innate talent and intuition for numbers and abstract concepts (gifted mathematician) with the ability to simplify complex problems / solutions and efficiently maintained (tallied) the Bahi Khata (Accounts) of his father’s shop; since his childhood he followed a simple routine of vegetarian diet ( two meals a day with nothing in between) & regular exercise.
 By the time he reached the age of sixteen years Master ji besides being a meritorious student supported his family of four sisters & parents by selling cotton fibre cloth during the day & studying under the kerosene lamp in the evening.
 Masterji on completing his education by his hard work, honesty, sincerity, exceptional power to learn & teach got employed as a Teacher, then Headmaster of Government School and became the first Indian Inspector General of Schools in his late-twenties.

 (i) The East India Company’s rule in India officially transferred to the British Crown in 1858 with the passing of the Government of India Act, following the Indian Rebellion of 1857, bringing India under direct British rule and beginning the era of the British Raj.